The user-community revisited this problem with data corruption

 Given the advantages of a macro-derived session class path,

-Note: Multi-user support is also possible through future templates, but for now it is necessary to revert to the manual global class path setup process on each computer when supporting multiple users accessing a 'split HSQL database' running in 'server-mode.'
+Note: Multi-user support is also possible through future macro automation (templates), but for now it is necessary to revert to the manual global class path setup process on each computer when supporting multiple users accessing a 'split HSQL database' running in 'server-mode.'
 This requirement will be relatively easy to eliminate as template development continues.'Data-source URL'

 refers to the database connection settings.
 These settings are stored within the Base (.odb) file.
 We can setup the data-source URL with a macro or manually in Base (Edit > Database > Properties

 ).
 This somewhat-cryptic string of characters determines the database-access mode: file or server mode.

 'File mode' is seamless, allowing us to click directly on a properly-configured Base file (.odb) for startup.
 Related links (must reads)